 There is a dark layer of the internet deep down where criminals swap and sell stolen information for identity theft or fraud.
 Dark web monitoring continuously scans the dark web’s deepest corners looking for exposure of your personal information.
-You receive notifications if your sensitive information is found on the dark web, so you can take quick action to fix the problem before they can do more harm.
+You receive notifications if your sensitive information is found on the dark web, so you can take quick action to fix the problem before it can do more harm.

 IDStrong will monitor the following information on the dark web: